-We have developed a dependable and reproducible Agrobacterium-mediated transformation in vitro regeneration and protocol for the culturally and agronomically valuable black rice cultivar Chakhao poireiton by carefully optimising the media components and selection criteria.
-Our results corroborate those found in broomcorn millet, where moderate auxin levels perform better than oversaturating concentrations, which instead result in tissue browning and reduced potential for regeneration (Matsumoto et al. I).
+We have developed a dependable and reproducible Agrobacterium-mediated transformation and in vitro regeneration protocol for the culturally and agronomically valuable black rice cultivar Chakhao poireiton by carefully optimising the media components and selection criteria.
+Our results corroborate those found in broomcorn millet, where moderate auxin levels perform better than oversaturating concentrations, which instead result in tissue browning and reduced potential for regeneration (Matsumoto et al. 2024).
 We showed that the auxin–humic acid combination of 1 g/L⁻¹ VACA and 2 mg/L⁻¹ 24-D produced friable embryogenic calli and significantly increased the frequency of callus induction.
 Through auxin-like activity, humic substances further improve callus competence and quality (Zhang et al., 2024).
 Indica rice lines that support high RGR media and display improved transformation and regeneration rates showed a similar pattern (Li et al., 2023).
 With high relative growth rates over two successive growth phases, the callus also showed a sustained proliferation capacity under this ideal hormonal regime, indicating its suitability for downstream procedures.
-Supplements like Pluronic F-68 and (Singh & Patel, 2023) promote the development of calluses (Kim et al., 2021).
+Supplements such as Pluronic F-68 and (Singh & Patel, 2023) promote the development of calluses (Kim et al., 2021).
 We discovered that the highest regeneration efficiency of 55 per cent for shoot organogenesis was produced by 4.5 mg/L⁻¹ kinetin alone on N6RH50 medium.
 This validates that, as shown in IR-64 and related lines, kinetin was superior to BAP or mixed cytokinin regimes in shoot induction for resistant indica cultivars (Khan et al. Rahman et al. 2020.
 Similar kinase-centric media improved plantlet regeneration in Malaysian indica rice (Chong et al. 2021).
 To optimise transformant selection, a threshold of 30 mg/L⁻¹ hygromycin was set.
 Complete callus mortality was the outcome of this threshold which effectively removed non-transformed tissue while preserving the possibility of regeneration (Figure 4).
 Although genotype-specific modifications are required to prevent over-selection that could suppress even transformed tissues, this concentration is consistent with results in a range of rice genotypes where 30 to 50 mg/L⁻¹ provides effective selection without compromising regeneration (Sudhakar et al., 2021; Liu et al., 2022).
 The transient gusA expression following Agrobacterium tumefaciens LBA4404 transformation was confirmed in treated calli by intensely stained GUS, whereas controls were not stained (Figure 5).
 This confirms promoter-driven expression and T-DNA delivery, and it aligns with successful protocols in other indica cultivars such as MR219 and North East rice accessions, where transformation efficiency was consistently demonstrated by GUS assays (Kumar et al. 2018; Toki 2016 )Since transformation efficiency is known to be influenced by a number of variables including bacterial strain optical density co-cultivation time acetosyringone concentration and selection agent choice these variables must all be optimized for greater integration rates (Singh et al., 2020; Jain & Munir, 2019)].
 The foundation for functional genomics and molecular breeding of Chakhao poireiton is laid by our optimised protocol, which includes callus initiation, shoot regeneration, and initial gene delivery.
 This opens the door to traits that improve yield and stress tolerance.
 However, stable transgenic selection and molecular confirmation (PCR, Southern blotting, or sequencing) are required to transform transient gene expression into stable genetic integration (Rahman and Ahmed 2022, Zhao et al. 2023).
 Confirming that the procedure works with other Oryza sativa cultivars and looking into enhancements like surfactants antinecrotic supplements or alternative antibiotic regimens could further improve transformation results (Fernandez et al. 2017 Wang and others.
 2024 Oliveira-Silva and associates.
 2022).
 Therefore this study is a major step forward in the genetic modification of black rice opening the door for targeted biotechnological interventions that will allow the development of advanced traits.